Auto-Sklearn 2.0: Hands-free AutoML via Meta-Learning: Part I: Portfolio Successive Halving in

-We give further details, such as the restricted search space, in Appendix~\ref{app:practical-considerations}.
-For our submission to the second AutoML challenge, we implemented the following safeguards and tricks~\citep{feurer-automl18a}, which we do not use in this paper since we instead focus on automatically designing a robust \automl{} system: \begin{itemize} \item For the submission we also employed support vector machines using subsets of the dataset as lower fidelities.
-As none of the support vector machines was chosen for a final ensemble in the competition, we did not consider them any more for this paper, simplifying our methodology. \item We developed an additional library pruning method for ensemble selection.
-However, in preliminary experiments, we found that this at most provides an insignificant boost for area under curve and not balanced accuracy, which we use in this work and thus did not follow up on that any further. \item To increase robustness against arbitrarily large datasets, we reduced all datasets to have at most $500$ features using univariate feature selection.
-Similarly, we also reduced all datasets to have at most $45\ 000$.
-We do not think these are good strategies in general and only implemented them as we had no information about the dimensionality of the datasets used in the challenge and to prevent running out of time and memory.
-Now, we have instead a fall-back strategy that is defined by data, see Section~\ref{ssec:partII:approach}. \item In case the datasets had less than 1000 datapoints, we would have reverted from holdout to cross-validation.
-This fallback was however not triggered due to the datasets being larger in the competition. \item We manually added a linear regression fitted with stochastic gradient descent with its hyperparameters optimized for fast runtime as the first entry in the portfolio to maximize the chances of fitting a model within the given time.
-We had implemented this strategy because we did not know the time limit of the competition, however, as for the paper at hand and future applications of \autosklearn{} we expect to know the \horizon{} we are optimizing the portfolio for, we no longer require such a safeguard. \end{itemize}
+For our submission to the second AutoML challenge, we implemented the following safeguards and tricks~\citep{feurer-automl18a}, which we do not use in this paper since we instead focus on automatically designing a robust \automl{} system: \begin{itemize} \item For the submission, we also employed support vector machines using subsets of the dataset as lower fidelities.
+Since none of the five final ensembles in the competition contained support vector machines, we did not consider them anymore for this paper, simplifying our methodology. \item We developed an additional library pruning method for ensemble selection.
+However, in preliminary experiments, we found that this, in the best case, provides an insignificant boost for the area under curve and not balanced accuracy, which we use in this work and thus did not follow up on that any further. \item To increase robustness against arbitrarily large datasets, we reduced all datasets to have at most $500$ features using univariate feature selection.
+Similarly, we also reduced all datasets to have at most $45\ 000$ \updates{datapoints using stratified subsampling}.
+We do not think these are good strategies in general and only implemented them because we had no information about the dimensionality of the datasets used in the challenge, and to prevent running out of time and memory.
+Retrospectively, only one out of five datasets triggered this feature selection step.
+Now, we have instead a fallback strategy that is defined by data, see Section~\ref{ssec:partII:approach}. \item In case the datasets had less than $1000$ datapoints, we would have reverted from holdout to cross-validation.
+However, this fallback was not triggered due to the datasets being larger in the competition. \item We manually added a linear regression fitted with stochastic gradient descent with its hyperparameters optimized for fast runtime as the first entry in the portfolio to maximize the chances of fitting a model within the given time.
+We had implemented this strategy because we did not know the time limit of the competition.
+However, as for the paper at hand and future applications of \autosklearn{}, we expect to know the \horizon{} we are optimizing the portfolio for, we no longer require such a safeguard. \end{itemize}

 Our submission, \poshautosklearn{}, was the overall winner of the second \automl{} challenge.
 We give the results of the competition in Table~\ref{tab:competition_results} and refer to \cite{feurer-automl18a} and \cite{guyon-automl19a} for further details, especially for information on our competitors.